Vyral/base-template/_posts/2019-05-28-the-makings-of-a-great-real-estate-website.md

 ---
 layout: post
-title: Websites Are a Crucial Method of Lead Generation
+title: The Makings of a Great Real Estate Website
 tags:
   - Lead Generation
 excerpt: >-